Skip to Main Content

 This table shows the three statistics we need to report when running a Spearman's 'rho' correlation, the Correlation Coefficient (Correlation), the significance/ p-value (Sig (2-tailed)), and the sample size (N)

 Alongside interpreting the p value for significance, you will also need to interpret the strength and direction of the relationship.
 To do this you would use a correlation strength table.
-We have an example of this in the PDF below, however we recommend using a table from a text book (check either your reading list or the book recommendations we have on our site).
+We have an example of this in this PDF: Correlation Strength Table (also linked below), however we recommend using a table from a text book (check either your reading list or the book recommendations we have on our site).